ThatNerdUKnow/thatnerduknow.github.io/content/posts/financial-disclosures.md

 ## This is where the Magick happens

 There is a FOSS tool out there called ImageMagick that can convert images between formats and even do some processing as well.
 The conversion feature suits my needs perfectly fine.
 Importantly, we can control it using a library.
-I found a library with bindings for node unsuprisingly called *imagemagick* and I started merrily converting away.
+I found a library with bindings for node unsurprisingly called *imagemagick* and I started merrily converting away.

 ## Posting to Twitter